 Finally, hunger attacks, irritability, mood swings and cravings are eliminated thanks to the change and stabilization of blood glucose, insulin, and neurotransmitters.

-Low carb, high fat diets are always composed of real food.
-This means that all those “food” that come in package are avoided.
-If we analyze the composition of high fat, low carb diets we can see that they contradict the guidelines proposed by the vast majority of health and nutrition authorities.
+Low-carb, high-fat diets are always composed of real food.
+This means that all those “food” that come in packages are avoided.
+If we analyze the composition of high-fat, low-carb diets, we can see that they contradict the guidelines proposed by the vast majority of health and nutrition authorities.

 Among the foods to avoid include: